Goal: Accelerate the introduction and growth of new technologies and products derived from research in Virginia.

 Many university commercialization and technology transfer activities are unrelated to licensed technology.
-For example, Virginia institutions reported that there were 114 startups by students; some of these were based on university-licensed technology.
+For example, Virginia institutions reported that there were 96 startups by students; some of these were based on university-licensed technology.
 In addition, Virginia colleges and universities work closely with business and industry to foster innovation.
-Virginia institutions had sponsored research relationships with an estimated 1,039 companies in FY2015.
+Virginia institutions had sponsored research relationships with an estimated 927 companies in FY2016.
 These numbers are likely under-reported, as reporting these activities is not always required.

 Virginia’s higher education institutions have increased institutional support for innovation and commercialization.
 Most public research universities have tenure policies that recognize faculty accomplishments in entrepreneurship and commercialization.
-Seven Virginia public universities that responded to a 2016 survey reported establishing five makerspaces that provide technology and equipment and collaboration/learning space for students, faculty, and the public to experiment and invent products for commercial use.
-Total square footage of college and university makerspace in FY15 was 13,111.
-Six institutions offer incubation/accelerator programs for startups, including the College of William and Mary, George Mason University, James Madison University, Old Dominion University, the University of Virginia, Virginia Commonwealth University, and Virginia Tech.
-In addition, four institutions (George Mason University, James Madison University, the University of Virginia, and Virginia Tech) reported seed and/or proof-of-concept funds that provided a total of $3,525,000 in available funding during FY2015.
+Eight Virginia public universities reported in their Six-Year Academic and Financial Plans that they have established makerspaces that provide technology and equipment and collaboration/learning space for students, faculty, and the public to experiment and invent products for commercial use.
+Seven institutions offer incubation/accelerator programs for startups, including the College of William and Mary, George Mason University, James Madison University, Old Dominion University, the University of Virginia, Virginia Commonwealth University, and Virginia Tech.
+In addition, three institutions (George Mason University, the University of Virginia, and Virginia Tech) reported seed and/or proof-of-concept funds that provided a total of $2.4 million in available funding during FY2016.

 What are the implications?